rewisch/ReDict/README.md

 # Downloads

-You can download a executable distribution of the software here:
+You can download an executable distribution of the software here:

 Mac: https://1drv.ms/u/s!AktcSmDEUbTzgah8UcQubAPhJaZTrQ?e=rnD3oY